rosen-bridge/contract-test/README.md

 #### 2- Fraud Detection
-If a quorum of guards couldn't verify a trigger event, they would ignore that event.
-After a while, the cleanup service spends this trigger event and slashes the collected X-RWT tokens (or correspondent RSNs) as the fault penalty.
-At first, the cleanup service spends the trigger event and generates fraud boxes for each recorded WID.
+If a quorum of guards couldn't verify a event trigger, they would ignore that event.
+After a while, the cleanup service spends this event trigger and slashes the collected X-RWT tokens (or correspondent RSNs) as the fault penalty.
+At first, the cleanup service spends the event trigger and generates fraud boxes for each recorded WID.
 Each fraud box contains precisely one X-RWT.

 <p  align="center">
 <img  src="Images/Fraud_Detection.png">